Chuuk Micronesia Travel Guide

 Weno is generally safe, especially within dive resorts.
 Prudence is always wise in Weno town, notably at night.

 Coastal dive resorts are generally tranquil.
 Weno town can be noisier during the day.
-Evenings are quiet.
+The evenings are quiet.

-Securing your booking ahead of time is important for a Chuuk trip.
+Securing your booking ahead of duration is important for a Chuuk trip.
 Limited accommodation, especially dive resorts, means capacity fills quickly.

 Prices may be slightly higher when it's not rainy (January-March).